-Finally, we should focus on some important differences in the behaviour of central banks.
-On the one hand in the US we seem to have the apparent 'just do it' attitude of the Fed, who exploits her reputation to focus on the cycle, bolstered to some extend by a shorter horizon on expected inflation in the estimated reaction function.
-On the other hand we have the situation of those monetary authorities who feel that yet have to build up a reputation, such as the Swedish Riksbank's stubborn attempt to lower inflation expectations by means of high interest rates and the apparently exclusive focus of the bank of New Zealand on domestic inflation.
+Finally, we should focus on some important differences in the behaviour of central banks regarding output stabilisation.
+On the one hand in the US we seem to have the apparent 'just do it' attitude of the Fed, who since 1990 exploits her reputation to focus on the cycle, bolstered to some extend by a shorter horizon on expected inflation in the estimated reaction function.
+At the other extreme there are those monetary authorities who feel that yet have to build up a reputation: e.g. the Swedish Riksbank's stubborn attempt to lower inflation expectations by means of high interest rates and the apparently exclusive focus of the Bank of New Zealand on domestic inflation.
 Whether this 'reputation-building' phase will also apply to central banks which have only recently acquired their independence, such as the Bank of England and the European Central Bank, remains an open question.